 While some travelers may decide to skip Jakarta, explore Jakarta in 48 hours or visit other places throughout Indonesia, I’m drawn to Jakarta’s ethnic and cultural diversity.
 With over 300 ethnic groups who speak 200 languages, here’s a list of what to see in Jakarta if you want to discover the multicultural heritage.

 One of the places that caught my eye when planning a trip to Jakarta is the Jalan Surabaya, an exotic antique market in central Jakarta.
 I love handcrafted ornaments, ceramics, and antique wood sculptures, so I wouldn’t want to miss visiting this market and picking up a few souvenirs.
 I would also relish the opportunity to talk to the merchants.
 I can only imagine the photos and stories I would have to share!

 Cultural Significance: Jalan Surabaya has been around for over 40 years.
 Antiquing is a craft passed down from generation to generation.
 Most merchants at the market today are second generation traders.
 Before the market, merchants carried their crafts on their shoulders and sold their goods on the street.

 City Bus Tours

-Although I prefer getting to know a city intimately by foot, I can’t resist wanting to go on Jakarta’s free city tour bus – that’s right it’s completely free.
-This tour would help me get acquainted with the landscape and would bring lots of context to the capital’s historic sites.
+Although I prefer getting to know a city intimately on foot, I can’t resist wanting to go on Jakarta’s free city bus tour – that’s right, this tour is completely free.
+This tour not only helps you get acquainted with the landscape but also introduces you to many of the capital’s historic sites.